pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_get.hbs.md

 ### <a id="get-output"></a> `--output`/`-o`

 Configures how the workload is being shown.
-This supports the values `yaml`, `yml` and `json`, where `yaml` and `yml` are equal.
+This supports the values `yaml`, `yml`, and `json`, where `yaml` and `yml` are equal.
 It shows the actual workload in the cluster.

 - `yaml/yml`